LLC Attorney · California · Formation & Strategy

 S-Corp Election Analysis

-If your LLC generates more than $80,000–$100,000 in net income, an S-Corp election may reduce your self-employment tax burden.
-California adds a 1.5% franchise tax on S-Corp net income, Delina gives you the full picture before you elect.
+Once your LLC generates more than $80,000–$100,000 in net income, an S-Corp election may reduce your self-employment tax burden.
+California adds a 1.5% franchise tax on S-Corp net income.
+Delina runs the full math before you elect, and files the election alongside formation where it fits.

 What most people want to know.